 Calibration via numerical optimization

 The conventional calibration shown above is used as a starting point for a global numerical calibration using SMA-REACT.
-Because the current optimization strategy includes a preliminary genetic alogirhtm followed by a gradient-based algorithm, the previously found model parameters were used to determine bounds for each model parameter (i.e., the conventional calibration estimated austenitic elastic modulus as BLANK, so the bounds were set to BLANK and BLANK).
+Because the current optimization strategy includes a preliminary genetic algorithm followed by a gradient-based algorithm, the previously found model parameters were used to determine bounds for each model parameter (i.e., the conventional calibration estimated austenitic elastic modulus as BLANK, so the bounds were set to BLANK and BLANK).
 This allows the optimizer to start in the neighborhood of feasible solutions, but gives it freedom to explore for a better performing result.

 Then, based on the values to which the optimization converged, the parameters that converged to the bounds were further inspected, bounds were widened, further improving the calibration accuracy.
 This process of inspecting the converged results and comparing to the optimization bounds was repeated three times until each parameter converged to a value well within the set bounds.
-Thus, a local optima is found, and with a large enough initial population in the genetic algorithm, we are confident that this is near the globally optimal calibration for this model formulation.
+Thus, a local optimum is found, and with a large enough initial population in the genetic algorithm, we are confident that this is near the globally optimal calibration for this model formulation.

 Table 2: The SMA-REACT tool allows further refinement of the calibrated solution.